-In February 2015, we entered into equity distribution agreements (commonly referred to as at-the-market agreements" or the "Sales Agreements") with KeyBanc Capital Markets Inc. and Cantor Fitzgerald & Co., each a "Sales Agent," under which we had the ability to issue and sell, from time to time, through the Sales Agents, up to an aggregate offering price of \$50.0 million shares of our common stock.
+In February 2015, we entered into equity distribution agreements (commonly referred to as"at-the-market agreements" or the "Sales Agreements") with KeyBanc Capital Markets Inc. and Cantor Fitzgerald & Co., each a "Sales Agent," under which we had the ability to issue and sell, from time to time, through the Sales Agents, up to an aggregate offering price of \$50.0 million shares of our common stock.
 In May 2017, we terminated the Sales Agreement with KeyBanc Capital Markets Inc. and amended the Sales Agreement with Cantor Fitzgerald & Co. to reference our current registration statement.
-All other material terms of the Sales Agreement with Cantor Fitzgerald & Co. remained unchanged.
-During the three months ended December 31, 2017, we sold 471,498 shares of our common stock under the Sales Agreement with Cantor Fitzgerald & Co., at a weighted-average price of \$9.69 per share and raised \$4.6 million of gross proceeds.
+All other material terms of the Sales Agreement with Cantor Fitzgerald & Co. to reference our current registration statement.
+All other material terms of the Sales Agreement with Cantor Fitzgerald & Co., at a weighted-average price of \$9.69 per share and raised \$4.6 million of gross proceeds.
 Net proceeds, after deducting commissions and offering costs borne by us, were approximately \$4.5 million.
-As of December 31, 2017, we had a remaining capacity to sell up to \$37.9 million of common stock under the Sales Agreement with Cantor Fitzgerald & Co.
-We did not sell any shares under the Sales Agreements during the three months ended December 31, 2016.
+As of December 31, 2017, we had a remaining capacity to sell up to \$37.9 million of common stock under the Sales Agreements during the three months ended December 31, 2016.